 Research in 2004 by Tugade and Fredrickson found that resilience is associated with the positive emotions commonly used to bounce back from negative emotional experiences.
 Positive emotions like optimism, curiosity and openness fostered by the trait of resilience are of immeasurable value to workplaces in terms of driving innovation and creative problem-solving.

-In uncertain or quickly changing environments, resilience is the key factor to whether an organisation is able to move beyond basic survival to a focus on thriving.
+In uncertain or quickly changing work environments, resilience is the key factor to whether an organisation is able to move beyond basic survival to a focus on thriving.
 For individuals and organisations, building resilience requires significant shifts in mindset and behaviours.
-Through our work with organisations, thousands of individuals across the globe and within our own team, we have seen first-hand the innumerable benefits of strengthening resilience:
+Through our work to develop resilience within organisations, thousands of individuals across the globe and within our own team, we have seen first-hand the innumerable benefits of building resilience at work:

 - Resilience improves employee wellbeing